 - The completed thesis/project is submitted to the Thesis/Project Committee at least two weeks prior to the defense date.
 The Honors student should schedule a committee meeting for approval of the Thesis/Project that aligns with the Honors College and COEHP defense deadline.

-- The Thesis/Project Approval Form should be turned in to the COEHP Honors Director no later than Dead Day of the student's graduating semester.
+- The Thesis/Project Approval Form should be turned in to the COEHP Honors Program Assistant Director no later than Dead Day of the student's graduating semester.

 - In addition, the final thesis/project, submission agreement and upload to Scholarworks.
 For a detailed tutorial, please click here.